ARTIST SPOTLIGHT. Luther’s Dulce de Donké will have a booth on Main Street at the Luther Pecan Festival on November 17, 2018.

-LUTHER – Donkey milk may be an uncommon drink for most people, but for Walt and Saundra Traywick, it is the answer to their prayers.
+LUTHER – Donkey milk may be an uncommon drink for most people, but for the Traywick family of Luther, it is the answer to their prayers.
+Their journey led them to establish the state’s first Donkey Diary!

-This is the beginning of the story about a Luther business.
+This is the beginning of the story about a Luther business spotlighted by the state’s Made In Oklahoma (MIO) marketing program.
 Dulce de Donké is getting some media buzz attracting attention from as far away as Switzerland.
 They’ve been on TV, in magazines and all over the internet.
 That’s the outside marketing, but Dulce also does a fine job with its own marketing.
 Have you liked them on Facebook and Instagram?
 Check it out for the pictures, the antics and the sermonettes that will inspire, encourage and remind us hard work is worth it, from shoveling donkey poop to early morning milking.

 Many of us around here know the Traywick family.
 If we’ve not tasted a sample of the donkey milk, a growing number of us have tried the products – including the “Better Than Botox” moisturizer in the clever packaging.